by Christine Egbert

-Rabbi Pearlmutter then goes on to assure his interviewer that while he has given her only this one prayer, dozens like it have been included in the orthodox Jewish prayer book, put there not by gentile Christians but by orthodox rabbis some two thousand years ago.
-“And they remain in our prayerbooks,” he insisted, “for our benefit, so that we can invoke the name of Yeshua.”
+Rabbi Pearlmutter went on to assure his interviewer that while he has given her only this one prayer, dozens like it have been included in the orthodox Jewish prayer book, put there not by gentile Christians but by orthodox rabbis some two thousand years ago.
+“And they remain in our prayer books,” he insisted, “for our benefit, so that we can invoke the name of Yeshua.”

 It was this prayer that brought Rabbi Simcha Pearlmutter to Yeshua.
 “When I was finally by myself,” he said, “in my office in Miami, I cried out to Yeshua, ‘Lord, I can’t fight you anymore.
 Either I must throw out the entire orthodox Jewish faith that I was born into, or I must accept You as given to me by our ancient rabbis, and as confirmed by our Holy Scriptures.”

-Rabbi Pearlmutter went on to say that once he cried out to God, and he realized there was no other atoner for his sins except the Messiah Yeshua, a tremendously important thing happened.
+Rabbi Pearlmutter said that once he cried out to God, and he realized there was no other “atoner” for his sins, except the Messiah Yeshua, a tremendously important thing happened.
 No Christians had talked to him about this.
 He said, “I had never opened even one page of the Brit Hadasha (the New Testament).
 I had only spoken to orthodox rabbis.
 And I had only been gently guided by them to these passages, which made it so clear to me, and they told me very clearly, ‘Yes, we all see and know the name of the Messiah.
 The question is this: Is this the right time to bring out His Name?’
-Their answer was no, and they were right,” Rabbi Pearlmutter went on to explain.
+Their answer was no, and they were right,” Rabbi Pearlmutter explained.
 “We can only know it’s the right time to bring out His name when the prophecies about His return begin happening.
 If they are not yet happening, we run the risk of a great danger, because that name could be grabbed up by the gentile world and used against us, to kill us, as the name Jesus was used against us for 2,000 years.”